open-imx/imxInsights/docs/context/vision.md

 Python is known by its ease of use, clean syntax and allows efficient code writing and quick onboarding of new users and contributors and has strong community backing that provides valuable resources, documentation and extensive library support.
 The rich ecosystem, especially for data analysis provides powerful tools for delivering valuable insights, aligning perfectly with our focus on data-driven decision-making and enabling us to deliver valuable insights to our users.

-### Rust
+[//]: # (### Rust)

-While Python excels in ease of use and flexibility, we recognize the importance of performance in certain aspects.
+[//]: # (While Python excels in ease of use and flexibility, we recognize the importance of performance in certain aspects. )

-That's why we want to use Rust for performance-critical components.
-Rust is known for its speed and concurrency support.
+[//]: # (That's why we want to use Rust for performance-critical components.
+Rust is known for its speed and concurrency support. )

-By "Rustifying" performance-heavy operations, we can ensure that our platform remains responsive and efficient without sacrificing the user-friendly nature of Python.
+[//]: # (By "Rustifying" performance-heavy operations, we can ensure that our platform remains responsive and efficient without sacrificing the user-friendly nature of Python.)

 ## Goals and Objectives